lnishan/Curriculum-Vitae/README.md

 - [massif-cherrypick](https://github.com/lnishan/massif-cherrypick)
   - `C++`, `Memory Profiling`
   - A Valgrind extension to analyze partial memory consumptions.
-Takes in an massif.out file, and forges a new one containing only stats from functions that match the specified pattern.
+Takes in a massif.out file, and forges a new one containing only stats from functions that match the specified pattern.

 - [ChiChew](https://github.com/lnishan/ChiChew)
   - `Python`, `Web Scraping`, `Packet Inspection`